nautilusapp/nautilus/README.md

 </h1>

 <p align="center">
-  A Docker Compose Charting Tool <br>
+  A Docker Compose Charting Tool <br><br>
+  Nautilus is an interactive D3 visualizing tool built on Electron that dynamically renders essential Docker Compose properties, created to reduce cognitive load and simplify the development environment for engineers<br/>
   <a href="https://nautilusdev.com">nautilusdev.com</a>
 </p>